 But as the wars have stretched on, as more soldiers have come home with post-traumatic stress and ever more have taken their own lives, the government has looked beyond traditional treatment methods.
 For the same reason millions of us take weekend camping trips, using mountains and rivers as stepping stones on the path back home has gained popularity in recent years: the wilderness gives respite.

-Read the whole thing, and watch the accompanying video.
+Read the whole thing.
 Many people look for alternatives to traditional treatment methods like therapy and medication.
 Understandably, those techniques do not work for everyone.
 Getting out of the house for an adventure, a middle ground between war and home, could be the answer some Vets are looking for.